 What’s caused the recent exodus?

 Clashes in Rakhine broke out in August 2017, after a militant group known as the Arakan Rohingya Salvation Army (ARSA) claimed responsibility for attacks on police and army posts.
-The government declared ARSA a terrorist organization and the military mounted a brutal campaign that destroyed hundreds of Rohingya villages and forced more than 650,000 Rohingya to leave Myanmar.
-At least 6,700 Rohingya were killed in the first month of attacks, between August 25 and September 24, according to the international medical charity Doctors Without Borders.
+The government declared ARSA a terrorist organization and the military mounted a brutal campaign that destroyed hundreds of Rohingya villages and forced nearly seven hundred thousand Rohingya to leave Myanmar.
+At least 6,700 Rohingya were killed in the first month of attacks, between August 25 and September 24, 2017, according to the international medical charity Doctors Without Borders.
 Myanmar’s security forces also allegedly opened fire on fleeing civilians and planted land mines near border crossings used by Rohingya to flee to Bangladesh.

-Sectarian violence is not new to Rakhine State.
-Security campaigns in the past five years, notably in 2012 and 2016, also resulted in the flight of tens of thousands of Rohingya from their homes.
+Furthermore, some have raised doubts that the government’s tactics have been in response to ARSA attacks, with reports showing that the military began implementing its policies nearly a year before ARSA struck.
+Sectarian violence is not new to Rakhine State: security campaigns in the past five years, notably in 2012 and 2016, also resulted in the flight of tens of thousands of Rohingya from their homes.

 Where are the Rohingya migrating?

-- Malaysia: As of September 2017, sixty-two thousand Rohingya were in Malaysia, according to the United Nations.
-Rohingya who have arrived safely in Malaysia have no legal status and are unable to work, leaving their families cut off from access to education and health care.
-More recently, the Malaysian government sent much needed aid in the form of shelters, schools, clean water bases, and food to refugees in Bangladesh.
+Malaysia: As of October 2019, nearly one hundred thousand Rohingya were in Malaysia, according to the United Nations.
+Rohingya who arrive safely in Malaysia have no legal status and are unable to work, leaving their families cut off from access to education and health care.

-- Thailand: Thailand is a hub for regional human smuggling and serves as a common transit point for Rohingya.
-Migrants often arrive there by boat from Bangladesh or Myanmar before continuing on foot to Malaysia or by boat to Indonesia or Malaysia.
-The military-led Thai government has cracked down on smuggling rings after the discovery of mass graves in alleged camps where gangs held hostages.
-Dozens of people, including a general, provincial officials, and police, were found guilty in 2017 of the deaths of trafficked Rohingya.
-But some experts say punishing traffickers only disrupts the networks, but does not dismantle them.
+Thailand: The country is a hub for regional human smuggling and serves as a common transit point for Rohingya.
+Migrants often arrive by boat from Bangladesh or Myanmar before continuing to Indonesia or Malaysia.
+The military-led Thai government cracked down on smuggling rings after the discovery of mass graves in alleged camps where gangs held hostages.
+But some experts say that while punishing traffickers disrupts the networks, it does not dismantle them.

 Has civilian leadership changed the Myanmar government’s policies?

-In 2016, Myanmar’s first democratically elected government in a generation came to power, but critics say it has been reluctant to advocate for Rohingya and other Muslims for fear of alienating Buddhist nationalists and threatening the power-sharing agreement the civilian government maintains with the military.
+In 2016, Myanmar’s first democratically elected government in a generation came to power, but critics say it has done nothing to help Rohingya and other Muslims for fear of alienating Buddhist nationalists and threatening the power-sharing agreement the civilian government maintains with the military.

 Aung San Suu Kyi, Myanmar’s de facto leader, has denied that ethnic cleansing is taking place and dismissed international criticism of her handling of the crisis, accusing critics of fueling resentment between Buddhists and Muslims in the country.
-In September 2017, the Nobel Peace Prize laureate said her government had “already started defending all the people in Rakhine in the best way possible.”
-In December, the Myanmar government denied access to the UN Special Rapporteur on human rights in Myanmar, Yanghee Lee, and suspended cooperation for the remainder of her term.
+In September 2017, Suu Kyi, a Nobel Peace Prize laureate, said her government had “already started defending all the people in Rakhine in the best way possible.”
+Later that year, the Myanmar government denied access to the UN special rapporteur on human rights in Myanmar and suspended cooperation for the remainder of her term.
+At the International Court of Justice in December 2019, Suu Kyi continued to reject charges of genocide, and said that “if war crimes have been committed by members of Myanmar’s defense services, they will be prosecuted through our military justice system.”

 How is the region responding?